List of World Championship Wrestling tournaments: WCW United States Championship Tournament (1995)

 The WCW United States Championship Tournament was a tournament to crown the new United States Heavyweight Champion after Vader was stripped of the title due to injuring Dave Sullivan.

 Slim Jim Challenge (1995)

 The Slim Jim Challenge was a tournament.

 Lord Of The Ring Tournament (1996)

 The Lord Of The Ring Tournament was a tournament from Slamboree 1996, where teams were randomly selected through lottery, which every team that won their respective matches, would win a spot at the Lord Of The Ring Battle Royal later on that night.

 WCW United States Championship Tournament (1996)

 The WCW United States Championship Tournament was a tournament to crown the new United States Heavyweight Champion after Ric Flair vacated the title due to shoulder injury.

 WCW Women's Championship Tournament (1996)

 The WCW Women's Championship Tournament was a tournament to determine the first-ever Women's Champion, with the finals taking place at Starrcade.

 WCW Women's Cruiserweight Championship Tournament (1997)

 The WCW Women's Cruiserweight Championship Tournament was a tournament to crown the first-ever Women's Cruiserweight Champion.

+WCW World Tag Team Championship Tournament (1999)

+The WCW World Tag Team Championship Tournament was a tournament to crown the new World Tag Team Champions after Rick Steiner was stripped of the titles due to suffering an injury.
+The tournament finals took place at Superbrawl IX.